vmprof/vmprof-python/docs/index.rst

 `vmprof`_ is a platform to understand and resolve performance bottlenecks in your code.
 It includes a *lightweight profiler* for `CPython`_ 2.7, `CPython`_ 3 and `PyPy`_
 and a log visualizer for `PyPy`_.

+The following provides more information about CPU profiles and JIT Compiler Logs:

 .. toctree::
    :maxdepth: 2